Faculty

 photo of Hans Sluga

 Hans Sluga William and Trudy Ausfahl Professor Emeritus of Philosophy (B. Phil.,University of Oxford).
-He has broad interests in philosophy but has recently come to focus increasingly on political philosophy and ethics.
-He also maintains an interest in Wittgenstein and Foucault and has previously worked on Frege, the foundations of analytic philosophy, as well as on Nietzsche, and Heidegger.
-He is the author of Gottlob Frege, Heidegger’s Crisis, Wittgenstein, and Politics and the Search for the Common Good.
+He has broad interests in philosophy of both a historical and systematic kind.
+His early work was focused on the historical foundations of analytic philosophy (Frege, Moore, Russell, Wittgenstein, and the Vienna Circle).
+He has also worked extensively on he thought of Ludwig Wittgenstein and Michel Foucault.
+His systematic interests have increasingly come to concern issues in political philosophy with an emphasis on political realism.
+He is the author of Gottlob Frege, Heidegger’s Crisis.
+German Philosophy and Politics in Nazi-Germany, Wittgenstein, and Politics and the Search for the Common Good.
 For more information go to his website: www.truthandpower.com

 photo of R. Jay Wallace